+In order to reduce the inefficiencies due to selfish routing, many instruments have been studied, including congestion pricing [21], capacity allocation [15] and Stackelberg routing [25], [2], [29], [14].
 In the Stackelberg routing game, a subset of the players, corresponding to a fraction of the total flow, hereafter called the compliant flow, is centrally assigned by a coordinator (leader), then the remaining players (followers) choose their routes selfishly.
 The objective of the leader is to assign the compliant flow in a manner that minimizes a system-wide cost function, while anticipating the followers' selfish response.
-This setting is relevant in the planning and operation of transportation and communication networks.
-In transportation networks, advances in traveler information systems have made it possible to interact with individual drivers and exchange information through GPS-enabled smartphone applications or vehicular navigation systems (Work et al., 2010).
+This setting is relevant in the planning and operation of transportation and communication networks..
+In transportation networks, advances in traveler information systems have made it possible to interact with individual drivers and exchange information through GPSenabled smartphone applications or vehicular navigation systems [31].
 These devices can be used by a a traffic control center to provide routing advice that can improve the overall efficiency of the network.
 Naturally, the question arises on how the traffic control center should coordinate with the compliant drivers while accounting for the selfish response of other drivers; hence the importance of the Stackelberg routing framework.
 One might argue that the drivers who are offered routing advice are not guaranteed to follow the suggested routes, especially when these routes do not have minimal latency (in order to improve the system-wide efficiency, some drivers will be assigned routes that are sub-optimal in the Nash sense).
 However, in some cases, it can be reasonably assumed that a fraction of the drivers will choose the routes suggested by the coordinator, despite immediate fairness concerns.
 For example, some drivers may have sufficient external incentives to be compliant with the coordinator.
-In addition, the compliant flow may also include drivers who care about the system-wide efficiency.
+In addition, the compliant flow may also include altruistic drivers who care about the system-wide efficiency (e.g. pollution levels).